fluxcd/source-controller/docs/spec/v1beta2/gitrepositories.md

 their Git servers provide only support for the
 [v2 protocol](https://git-scm.com/docs/protocol-v2).

-#### Managed transport for `libgit2` Git implementation

-The `libgit2` Git implementation supports a new managed transport for improved reliability, adding timeout enforcement for Git network operations.

-This feature is enabled by default.
-It can be disabled by starting the controller with the argument `--feature-gates=GitManagedTransport=false`.

-By disabling this feature the management of the transport is passed on to `libgit2`, which may result in blocking Git operations leading the controllers to hang indefinitely.

 #### Optimized Git clones

 Optimized Git clones decreases resource utilization for GitRepository